Mauterndorf

 Historic small towns in Austria

 Austria’s architecture and culture have benefitted from the country’s location in the middle of Europe.
 As well as developing a unique style, Austria has also drawn inspiration from neighbouring countries.
 Moreover, many of the country’s towns have grown along important trade routes and have been crucial for Austria’s nation-building.
-As a result, you will still […]
+Consequently, you will still find many […]

 Read more